![]() |

 performance (such as percent of revenue from new products and rate of improvement index) and employee performance (such as

-morale and best demonstrated practices)
+morale and best demonstrated practices) Total Quality Management

 Many of the Total Quality Management (tqm) concepts originated with the work of Dr. W. Edwards Deming, the American statistician.